crocodilestick/Calibre-Web-Automated/README.md

 - **Supported file types for conversion:**
     - _.azw, .azw3, .azw4, .mobi, .cbz, .cbr, .cb7, .cbc, .chm, .djvu, .docx, .epub, .fb2, .fbz, .html, .htmlz, .lit, .lrf, .odt, .pdf, .prc, .pdb, .pml, .rb, .rtf, .snb, .tcr, .txt, .txtz_
 - **Automatic Enforcement of Changes made to Covers & Metadata through the Calibre-Web UI!**
-  - In stock Calibre-Web, any changes made to a book's **Cover and/or Metadata** are only applied to how the book appears in the Calibre-Web UI, changing nothing in the ebook file's like you would expect
+  - In stock Calibre-Web, any changes made to a book's **Cover and/or Metadata** are only applied to how the book appears in the Calibre-Web UI, changing nothing in the ebook files like you would expect
   - This results in a frustrating situation for many CW users who utilise CW's Send-To-Kindle function, and are disappointed to find that the High-Quality Covers they picked out and carefully chosen Metadata they sourced are completely absent on all their other devices!
 UGH!
   - CWA's **Automatic Cover & Metadata Enforcement Feature** makes it so that WHATEVER you changes you make to YOUR books, **_are made to the books themselves_**, as well as in the Web UI, making what you see, what you get.

+- **One Step Full Library Conversion** - Any format -> `.epub` ✏️
+  - Calibre-Web Automated has always been designed with `.epub` libraries in mind due to many factors, chief among which being the fact they are **Compatible with the Widest Range of Devices**, **Ubiquitous** as well as being **Easy to Manage and Work with**
+  - Previously this meant that anyone with `non-epub` ebooks in their existing Calibre Libraries was unable to take advantage of all of `Calibre-Web Automator`'s features reliably
+  - So new to Version 1.2.0 is the ability for those users to quickly and easily convert their existing eBook Libraries, no matter the size, to `.epub Version 3` format using a one-step CLI Command from within the CWA Container
+  - This utility gives the user the option to either keep a copy of the original of all converted files in `/config/original-library` or to trust the process and have CWA simply convert and replace those files (not recommended)
+  - Full usage details can be found [here](#the-convert-library-tool)

+- **Simple CLI Tools** for manual fixes, conversions, enforcements, history viewing ect. 👨‍💻
+  - Built-in command-line tools now also exist for:
+    - Viewing the Edit History of your Library files _(detailed above)_
+    - Listing all of the books currently in your Library with their current Book IDs
+    - **Manually enforcing the covers & metadata for ALL BOOKS** in your library using the `cover-enforcer -all` command from within the container **(RECOMMENDED WITH FIRST TIME USE)**
+    - Manually Enforcing the Covers & Metadata for any individual books by using the following command
+    - `cover-enforcer --dir <path-to-folder-containing-the-books-epub-here>`
+  - Full usage and documentation for all new CLI Commands can be found [here](#the-cover-enforcer-cli-tool)

+  - In combination with the **New Cover & Metadata Enforcement Features**, a database now exists to keep track of any and all enforcements, both for peace of mind and to make the checking of any bugs or weird behaviour easier, but also to make the data available for statistical analysis or whatever else someone might want to use the data for
+    - Full documentation can be found below [here](#checking-the-cover-enforcement-logs)

 # UNDER ACTIVE DEVELOPMENT ⚠️
 - Please be aware that while CWA currently works for most people, it is still under active development and that bugs and unexpected behaviours can occur while we work and the code base matures